 - 4. Repeat this procedure until the first flash code is repeated.
 This means that the entire fault code memory has been flashed out.
 If the fault code memory is empty, only one long flash approximately 4 seconds long will be given. - 5.
 See the flash code table on the next page for a description and to locate the fault. - 6.
-In order to obtain further information about the fault code, the PC-based diagnostics tool or Scania EMS Display must be used.
+In order to obtain further information on the fault code, the PC-based diagnostics tool or Scania EMS Display must be used.
 Contact an authorised Scania workshop. - 7.
 When a fault has been rectified the fault code can be erased as described below.

-Erasing fault codes for engines with Scania electrical systems
+Erasing fault codes

-- 1. Switch off the ignition. - 2.
+- 1. Switch off the ignition.
+If dual instrumentation has been fitted, the ignition must be switched off on both panels. - 2.
 Activate the diagnostics switch in the same direction as the flash codes indicate, i.e. to the right for the coordinator (COO) or to the left for EMS. - 3.
 Switch on the ignition and at the same time keep the diagnostics switch activated, to the right (COO) or to the left (EMS), for 3 seconds. - 4.
-This will erase passive fault codes which can be read off via flash code for the relevant system.
+This will erase passive fault codes which can be read via flash codes for the relevant system.
 The rest of the fault codes will remain in the EEPROM and can only be deleted using the PC tool.